 Selegiline Side Effects

-Applies to selegiline: oral capsule, oral tablet, oral tablet disintegrating
+Applies to selegiline: oral capsule, oral tablet, oral tablet disintegrating.
+Other dosage forms:

 Along with its needed effects, selegiline may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking selegiline:

 - Chest pain (severe)

 - increase in unusual movements of the body

 - increased sensitivity of the eyes to light

 - increased sweating (possibly with fever or cold, clammy skin)